 Ages and ages before I was born, decades really, the recipe for Chex™ Party Mix appeared for the very first time in a 1952 edition of Life Magazine.
-Snack lore holds that the wife of a Ralston executive (pre-General Mills) thought of stirring together Wheat Chex and Corn Chex along with melted butter, Worcestershire sauce, salt, garlic powder and mixed nuts.
+Snack lore holds that the wife of a Ralston executive (pre-General Mills) thought of stirring together Wheat Chex and Corn Chex along with melted butter, Worcestershire sauce, salt, garlic powder and mixed nuts to create snack trash.

 That’s a really great story or a promotional recipe from Ralston chefs responding to marketing requests for a savoy snack for the holidays or other special occasions.
 You decide.
 Me, I’m going with the wife story, I like it, fits right in with season and the results are the same, a gazillion boxes of cereal move off local market shelves every holiday season thanks to this original ad.